internetsistemas/guides/best-practices/git-workflow/README.md

 $ git merge old-awesome-feature
 ```

+### What will happen?

+Now, in your workflow you'll notice cool things!

+- All commits about the `old-awesome-feature` will be desappear when it be merged with master as well.
+- And all of old files too!
+- Any reference stay in your new branch.
+- Code Review facilitated!

 **ERRORS**: You can get errors, when you don't have the old branch updated, so pay attention!